 Driving is a common way of getting around in San Jose, though the city's traffic is some of the worst in the US.
 On the plus side, navigation is relatively easy thanks to the grid layout of the streets.

-International Driving Permits aren't recognised by the state of California – however, valid drivers' licences from foreign countries, states or territories of which the driver is a resident are.
-Nevertheless, once expats become residents of California they will need to get a local licence.
-Expats from certain countries can transfer their drivers' licence without needing to retake a drivers' test.
+International Driving Permits aren't recognised by the state of California, but valid driver's licences from foreign countries, states or territories can be used until they expire.
+Once expats become residents of California they will need to get a local licence.
+Expats from certain countries can transfer their driver's licence without needing to retake a driver's test.
 Other expats will be expected to pass a written traffic law test as well as a driving test which can be applied for at one of several Department of Motor Vehicles (DMV) offices in and around San Jose.

 Walking in San Jose

-Walking in San Jose is a popular pastime, whether it’s to work or for leisure.
-Downtown San Jose is particularly walkable, while suburban areas are more spread out, though they are usually covered by the public transport system.
+Walking in San Jose is a popular pastime, whether to commute or for leisure.
+Downtown San Jose is particularly walkable, while suburban areas are more spread out, though these are usually covered by the public transport system.
 Given the generally good weather and the city’s relative safety, expats who enjoy getting around on their own two feet will enjoy living in San Jose.